 This course covers everything to do with logging and sampling of drill core, RC rock chips and percussion chips.
 This includes recovery, alteration, lithological, mineralisation and geotech (RQD) logging, as well as sampling protocols and extraction techniques.

-The course exposes the learner to using real life generated field data to create geological maps, sections, grids and various vector and raster data outputs.
+The course exposes learners to using real life generated field data to create geological maps, sections, grids and various vector and raster data outputs.
 Attendees will also learn how to obtain, manipulate and process imagery (satellite and spectral).
 Opensource software will be used (QGIS).

 This outdoor course applies book knowledge to practical geological problem solving in the field.
-The participants will learn how to use geological equipment, collect field data, measure geological features, extract required information from rocks and how all this information can be used and applied.
+Participants will learn how to use geological equipment, collect field data, measure geological features, extract required information from rocks and how all this information can be used and applied.

 Ensuring your success in exploration, mining and hydrology projects.